FFede0/RL4CC/config_files/README.md

 Each experiment is controlled by one base configuration file, in `JSON` format, denoted in the following as `exp_config.json`.
-It includes information about the experiment to run (e.g., the name of the algorithm to use, whether to start from an existing checkpoint, and, possibly, details about the Ray `Tuner`).
+It includes information about the experiment to run (e.g., the name of the algorithm to use, whether to start from an existing checkpoint, etc.).

-If the experiment should start from scratch (i.e., no previous checkpoints are available), the configuration is completed by two additional files, which provide information about the `Environment` and the Ray `Algorithm`.
+If the experiment should start from scratch (i.e., no previous checkpoints are available), the configuration is completed by two (or three) additional files, which provide information about the `Environment`, the Ray `Algorithm` and, possibly, the `Tuner` configuration.

 The corresponding structure is detailed in the following.